caitlyn-wilhelm/IceCoverage/ChaoticExample/README.md

 | Eccentricity Amplitude | 0.650         |
 | Eccentricity Period    | 65292         |

-This figure uses bigplanet's single simulation extraction process and assumes the simulations in the [DynamicCases](../DynamicCases) have already been completed.
-The first step is to extract the desired simulation from the _archive file or raw data XXX_ by running bigplanet: _XXX bpl.in is not in the repo!_
+The first step is to extract the desired simulation from the _archive file or raw data XXX_ by running bigplanet:

 ```
 bigplanet bpl.in
 ```

-This will generate a bpf file called _ChaoticExample.bpf_ that contains the data needed for this figure.
+This will generate a bpf file called _ChaoticExample.bpf_ that contains only the data needed for this figure.
 To create the figure, execute the following command in the command line:

 ```
 python makeplot.py <pdf | png>